 Jesus’ cry, however, did more than simply express His physical discomfort.
 He was also intentionally fulfilling prophecy.
 The Apostle John tells us that, “knowing that everything had now been finished, and so that Scripture would be fulfilled, Jesus said, ‘I am thirsty.’”
 (John 19:28 NIV)

 Jesus did not die accidentally.
 His crucifixion wasn’t a failure of His mission.
 It fulfilled God’s eternal plan; and Jesus was fully committed to carrying out that plan, even though it cost Him His life.
-So, when the end was near, He made sure that even this seemingly insignificant detail was not neglected.
+So, when the end was near, He made sure that even this seemingly insignificant detail wasn’t neglected.

-My Lord suffered the pain of thirst because He was committed to God’s eternal plan to rescue me from a plight that I brought on myself.
+My Lord suffered the pain of thirst because He was committed to God’s eternal plan to rescue me from a plight I brought on myself.
 My sin caused my need, and it caused His agony.
 My Lord is also my Savior who suffered and died in my place.

 What an amazing concept!
 The Creator of the Universe entered into His creation and experienced the effects of its brokenness—a brokenness that is not His fault, but ours.
 He didn’t break it; we did.
 Yet He willingly suffered and died in order to rescue us and reconcile us to Himself.
 What an awesome God!